docksal/docksal/docs/behat.md

 ## Behat (selenium2-driver) - using VNC
-If you use selenium with browser from docker container, you can recieve test screenshots but you cann't see how test are running in browser.
+If you use selenium with browser from docker container, you can receive test screenshots but you can't see how test are running in browser.
 Sometimes it is very useful to see running test in browser (for example: when you are creating new test and want to see how it works in browser).
 You can use VNC (https://en.wikipedia.org/wiki/Virtual_Network_Computing) in this case:

 1. Install VNC client on your computer (there are many version for all platforms).
-2. Update docker-compose.yml file in you project folder:
+2. Update docker-compose.yml file in your project folder:
 ```yml
 # selenium2 node
 # Uncomment the service definition section below and the link in the web service above to start using selenium2 driver for Behat tests requiring JS support.